Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

 \subsection{Compatibility with Superstabilizer}

-To make Halma compatible with the superstabilizer approach, some adjustments need to be made in the routine of round cycling.
-As we have previously introduced, to measure the value of superstabilizers, we need to measure the value of some gauge operators.
-The data qubits within the support of a gauge operator are the same as a certain stabilizer of the defect-free surface code, but neglect some data qubits that are either defective or disabled.
-Therefore, Halma naturally applies to situations where, for example, the ancilla qubit associated with a gauge operator is defective.

-However, the superstabilizer approach imposes some additional constraints on Halma's routine.
-Because the gauge operators of an X-superstabilizer could anticommute with the gauge operators of the Z-superstabilizer for the same defect, we need to alternate between measuring the X-superstabilizer of a defect and the Z-superstabilizer.
-For example, in a certain round of stabilizer measurement, if we want to measure the X-superstabilizer, and the ancilla qubits associated with a certain gauge operator making up that X-superstabilizer is defective, or located near a defective ancilla qubit that is handled by Halma, it is possible that this gauge operator is not measured this round due to the \textbf{WV}\textbf{\textLambda}\textbf{M} cycle of Halma.

-The most straightforward way to solve this situation is to alternate between a global Pauli-X- and Pauli-Z-rounds.
-In an X-round, we perform a \textbf{W}, \textbf{M} or \textbf{III} round for all the Z-ancilla qubit defects, and a \textbf{V} or $\bm{\Lambda}$ round for all the X-ancilla qubit defects, so that all the X-ancilla qubits are measured, whether they correspond to stabilizers or gauge operators.
-Similarly, in a Z-round, we perform a \textbf{W}, \textbf{M} or \textbf{III} round for all the X-ancilla qubit defects, and a \textbf{V} or \textbf{\textLambda} round for all the Z-ancilla qubit defects.
-This routine requires an additional round in the initialization of the code, where we perform an \textbf{W} round on all the ancilla qubit defects and cycle as shown in Table~\ref{4roundcirculation}.
+Since Halma only handles ancilla qubit defects, other approaches are required to resolve data-qubit defects and coupler defects, so that they compile to a complete workflow that handles arbitrary defect distribution in realistic lattices.
+Halma is well compatible with the superstabilizer approach as long as all the gauge operators in a superstabilizer can be measured within the same round.
+The most straightforward way to solve this situation is to alternate between global Pauli-X- and Pauli-Z-rounds.
+In an X(Z)-round, we perform a \textbf{W}, \textbf{M} or \textbf{III} round for all the Z(X)-ancilla qubit defects, and a \textbf{V} or $\bm{\Lambda}$ round for all the X(Z)-ancilla qubit defects, so that all the X(Z)-ancilla qubits are measured, whether they correspond to stabilizers or gauge operators.

-Note that in the table, ``Z-order'' is the global measurement order of Z-ancilla qubits, from which we can also deduce the measurement order of X-ancilla qubits. \textit{NEWS} stands for North, East, West, South.

-The choice of starting round 0 with a Z-order of \textit{NEWS} is arbitrary.
-We can also choose other Z-orders that are 90-degree rotations or mirror images from it, though some Z-orders are preferred because of hook errors~\cite{dennis_topological_2002}.
-Once the code is initialized with a round 0 performed in a certain Z-order, the Z-orders of the following 4-round cycles are fixed.
-Sometimes we might want to perform the next 4-round cycle with different Z-orders from the previous round, which will require some overhead to change the configurations of the qubits.
-The overhead can be 1 or 2 rounds of \textbf{W}, \textbf{M} or \textbf{III} rounds on all the ancilla qubit defects, or a depth-1 routing layer between the 4-round cycles.